Onsite Solar Energy

 Solar energy helps businesses reduce electricity costs and meet sustainability goals.
 Commercial solar can be installed on company-owned rooftops, ground-mounted on your land, or erected as canopies over property or parking lots.

 Usource is part of the NextEra Energy family of companies.
 NextEra Energy, Inc. is the world’s largest producer of wind and solar energy.
-As part of NextEra Energy, Usource is uniquely positioned to analyze, facilitate and execute on your renewable energy project and ensure it is a cohesive fit with your overall energy strategy.
+As part of NextEra Energy, Usource is uniquely positioned to analyze, facilitate and execute on innovative renewable energy projects to ensure that each client’s energy strategy meets their unique business goals and sustainability objectives.

 With deep industry knowledge and a vast network of providers, Usource can select a single installer option, or create and issue a Request for Proposal (RFP) to bid out the project to vet and select installation proposals from multiple vendors.